brunocajado/project/README.md

-## The name of this project is guessinggame.sh
+## The name of this project is: guessinggame.sh
-This makefile was run on: Thu Jun 11 23:47:24 -03 2020
+This makefile was run on: Fri Jun 12 00:02:37 -03 2020
-Number of lines at guessinggame.sh: 22 guessinggame.sh
+and the number of lines at guessinggame.sh is 22 guessinggame.sh